 D.CARLIER / davidcarlierphotography.com

-Wellness and good health is about balance.
-Yoga is becoming pretty synonymous with every sport and skiing is no exception – a much needed and perfect foil to stretch the body out and limber it up.
+Wellness and good health are about balance.
+Yoga is becoming synonymous with every sport, and skiing is no exception – a much needed and perfect foil to stretch the body out and limber it up.
 And there’s no better place to practice than up in the mountains, away from the stresses of the world below.
 Recharge, rebalance and calm the mind.

-How to do it: WholeyCow yoga has scheduled yoga classes at its central studio on Rue de la Poste.
-The centre offers timetabled yoga as well as private sessions and energising pilates classes for those on holiday looking to keep strong and active.
+WholeyCow yoga has scheduled yoga classes at its central studio on Rue de la Poste.
+The centre offers timetabled yoga and private sessions and energising pilates classes for those on holiday looking to keep strong and active.
 You can also book treatments: sports massage, deep tissue massage, energy balancing treatments, reflexology, aromatherapy massage and acupressure.